 First death in Madhya Pradesh Ram Navami violence reported after eight days

-Ibraish Khan’s family alleged a cover-up by the police claiming that his body was kept at the government hospital for eight days without informing them.
+Ibraish Khan’s family alleged a cover-up by the police, claiming that his body was kept at the government hospital for eight days without informing them.

-A 28-year-old man who went missing during the communal clashes in Madhya Pradesh’s Khargone city on April 10 was on Monday declared as the first casualty of the violence by the district administration, The Indian Express reported.
+A 28-year-old man who had gone missing during the communal clashes in Madhya Pradesh’s Khargone city on April 10 was on Monday declared as the first casualty of the violence by the district administration, The Indian Express reported.

 Ibraish Khan’s family identified his body at Indore’s MY Hospital.
-The family members alleged a cover-up by the police claiming that his body was kept at the government hospital for eight days without informing them.
+The family members alleged a cover-up by the police.
+They claimed that his body was kept at the government hospital for eight days without informing them.

 A murder case has been registered against seven to eight unidentified persons and further investigation is underway, state Home Minister Narottam Mishra said on Monday, according to News 18.
-The district administration will give a compensation of of Rs 4 lakh to Khan’s family.
+The district administration will give a compensation of Rs 4 lakh to Khan’s family.

-Superintendent of Police Rohit Kashwani said that a day after the violence, they had found an injured man in Kapas Mandi area of Khargone, The Indian Express reported.
-He was taken to the district government hospital, but he died after being admitted and the police was unable to identify him, he added.
+Superintendent of Police Rohit Kashwani said that a day after the violence, the police had found an injured man in Kapas Mandi area of Khargone, The Indian Express reported.
+He was taken to the district government hospital, but he died after being admitted and the police was unable to identify him, the police officer added.

 Kashwani said that Khan died due to serious injuries to his head caused by stones, PTI reported.
 The police claimed that the body was kept in Indore after postmortem examination due to lack of freezer facilities in Khargone.